return42/sphkerneldoc/linux_src_doc/arch/ia64/mm/discontig_c.rst

 Description
 -----------

-\ :c:func:`paging_init`\  sets up the page tables for each node of the system and frees the bootmem allocator memory for general use.
+paging_init() sets up the page tables for each node of the system and frees the bootmem allocator memory for general use.

 ..
 This file was automatic generated / don't edit.